 The University has an LGBTQ+ staff network that offer training to all staff, providing advice and guidance on issues and concerns.
 This includes the use of broader reading and teaching materials, as well as support and guidance on how to use pronouns.

-In addition, the Students' Union has a number of networks to provide support to students, and the LGBTQ+ staff network engage with them on a frequent basis to help to improve the services that they offer.
-This includes inviting members of the student body to attend regular sessions to provide their own insight on the learning experience, and to help staff to understand and acknowledge wider viewpoints.
+In addition, the Students' Union has a number of networks to provide support to students, such as the LGBTQ+ Student Network, who the LGBTQ+ staff network engage with on a frequent basis to help to improve the services that they offer.

 The LGBTQ+ staff network has also introduced a staff “Allies” programme, in which staff can sign up and declare themselves an Ally.
-Those staff are then provided with a rainbow-coloured lanyard to wear, as well as a digital badge for their emails to illustrate they are happy to be approached directly for support or guidance and making it easier for students to visibly identify an Ally.
+Those staff are then provided with a rainbow-coloured lanyard to wear, postcard, a pin badge and a digital badge for their emails to illustrate they are happy to be approached directly for support or guidance and making it easier for students to visibly identify an Ally.

 Our online student systems have also been updated so that they display students' “known as” names (rather than their legal first name) as the default display for all class lists and registers.
 We recognise the importance of self-identification and the LGBTQ+ staff network is currently encouraging staff to request the use of pronouns at the start of the year, and to display their own pronouns in their email signatures.